ZhgChgLi/ZMediumToMarkdown/README.md

 ## Setup
-1. make sure you have Ruby in your environment
+1. make sure you have Ruby in your environment (I use ruby `2.6.5p114`)
 2. git clone or download this project
 3. type `cd ./ZMediumToMarkdown` go into project
 4. type `bundle install` in terminal to install project dependencies